 - My Account

-Congo Square is celebrated on this date's Registry from 1817.
+Congo Square is celebrated on this date's Registry in 1817.
 It is the informal name for an open area in the southern corner of Louis Armstrong Memorial Park in New Orleans, Louisiana.

 Officially named Beauregard Square and Congo Plains, the site is paved with cobblestones and has large oaks and ornamentals.
-The site has remained an open meeting area since the establishment of the city in 1718.
-Before 1800, Black slaves gathered on Sunday afternoons in this open field just outside the city walls on the edge of the Treme plantation.
-Blacks, both enslaved and free, used this space to market goods, socialize, and participate in drumming, music-making, and dance.
+The site has remained an open meeting area since the city's establishment in 1718.
+Before 1800, Black slaves gathered on Sunday afternoons in this open field outside the city walls on the edge of the Treme plantation.
+Enslaved and free Blacks used this space to market goods, socialize, and participate in drumming, music-making, and dance.

-These people helped maintain a musical heritage and social cohesion in the African community.
-In 1817, the City Council of New Orleans passed legislation allowing African slaves meetings.
-These meetings would take place in a designated public location chosen by the mayor, which was Congo Square.
+These people helped maintain the African community's musical heritage and social cohesion.
+In 1817, the City Council of New Orleans passed legislation allowing African slave meetings.
+These meetings would occur in a designated public location chosen by the mayor, Congo Square.

 Handsome, elegant, and dignified, Armstrong Park is near Canal Street in downtown New Orleans.
-Like much of the current city-scape, it was submerged beneath the waters from Hurricane Katrina.
-But grim as that episode was, New Orleans' richness as roux musical tradition will not be drowned by the loss of life, property, and community.
+Like much of the current cityscape, it was submerged beneath the waters from Hurricane Katrina.
+But grim as that episode was, the loss of life, property, and community will not drown New Orleans' richness as a roux musical tradition.
 Congo Square and the music were not lost in the flood.